 This Is What It’s Like To Drive A Bone-Stock BMW E30 M3 In The Alps

 Photography by Alex Sobran

 Reading about the E30 M3 these days is like watching a slideshow featuring the meals and toddlers of your acquaintances.
 Things like food and progeny are important to us on a firsthand basis but tortuously boring when they come in the form of these unsolicited peeks into the lives of others.
-It’s the same with this car; it’s hard to really care about some acquaintance’s Cheerio-smeared toddler, and I really don’t care about why anyone thinks someone shouldn’t meet their hero car just because its slower to 60 than most Toyotas.
+It’s the same with this car; it’s hard to really care about some acquaintance’s Cheerio-smeared toddler, and I really don’t care about why anyone thinks someone shouldn’t meet their hero just because it’s slower to 60 than most new Toyotas.

 And yet here I am adding another clump of words and pictures to the overgrown pile of content that’s been created around this BMW since the mid 1980s, and meeting heroes has already been mentioned… I’m sorry for the rest of the cliches and the trite bits to come, but maybe that’s just an indicator of how remarkable the M3 still is—that it compels you to jot something down even when it feels like there’s nothing original to add to the matter.
-It’s a car that’s owed a proper thank-you note in writing after driving it, and this one should also addressed to BMW Classic for lending me the keys.
+It’s a car that’s owed a proper thank-you note in writing after driving it, and this one should also be addressed to BMW Classic for lending me the keys.